 - Notice that the eyes all line up on a diagonal!
 Make a diagonal cut across the side of the pineapple, like a V-shaped trench, and more easily cut out all of the eyes on that diagonal.

 - Continue to work your way around the pineapple.
-You do waste a little bit of good pineapple this way, but not much, and it is a lot faster than trying to cut out each eye carefully.
+You do waste a bit of good pineapple this way, but not much, and it is much faster than cutting out each eye carefully.

 - Next, identify the center where the tough core is located.
 Cut four straight cuts around the core.
 Discard the core.